losanjealous

 After months of waiting, anticipating and downright fearing it would never happen again, I have finally found myself in a state of hangoverness so grand as to warrant revisiting Chez Dog.

 The Dog in waning summer is a beautiful thing indeed: perimeter tropical greens and reds perfectly accentuate the deep brick-red hue of the “C” health rating on the window.
-Erstwhile the fuzzy, clunky TV blares soap opera reruns as crusty shifts and ne’er-do-wells peddle copied VHS tapes of ‘The Running Man’ to hapless pedestrians on Willoughby and Fairfax.
+Throughout the proceedings the fuzzy, clunky TV blares soap opera reruns as crusty shifts and ne’er-do-wells peddle copied VHS tapes of ’The Running Man’ to hapless pedestrians on Willoughby and Fairfax.

 This time the rite of passage goes something like this: